TahaGorme/token-joiner-and-booster/README.md

 ### Program Usage

-The program will automatically attempt to join the server using each token provided in the config file.
+The program will automatically attempt to join the server using each token provided in the tokens.txt file.
 The `joinDelay` property determines the delay between each join attempt.

 If server boosting is enabled, the program will wait for the specified delay before boosting the server with the first available boost.